trampus/VooDooDriver/README.txt

 elements.
 Example:
    <div id="foo" save="my-div" />, this stores the div element under the ref "my-div", which can only be used by the <dnd>
    soda command.
 See Drag'n Drop example for more info.
+9.)VooDooDriver now supports the <execute> command.
+See Notes for more info on this.

 Notes: